imsky/pull-review/README.md

 ## Usage

-First, set up a `.pull-review` configuration file in the repository where you'd like to use Pull Review.
+First, add a `.pull-review` configuration file in your repository.
 Here is a minimal `.pull-review` file:

 ```yaml
 version: 1